Generating the system catalog

 To use DBA to generate a system catalog,

 |1.||Start DBA by opening Windows Control Panel, selecting Synergy Control Panel, and clicking "xfODBC DBA".
 Or start it by typing the following at a Windows or UNIX prompt:|

 To open DBA from an OpenVMS prompt, type the following:

 $ RUN SODBC_DBA:XFDBA.EXE

-|2.||Select Catalog > Generate.
+|2.||Select Catalog > Generate from the DBA menu.
 (For information on using the menus and windows in DBA, see DBA basics.)|

 |4.||Enter or modify data in the fields:|

 Enter the name and location of your repository main file (for example, rpsmain.ism).
 If the RPSMFIL environment variable is set, this field is automatically populated with the RPSMFIL setting (a path and filename).
 If RPSMFIL is not set, but RPSDAT is, this field is automatically populated with the RPSDAT setting (a path) and the rpsmain.ism filename.